Polycystic Ovarian Syndrome (PCOS) & Its Effects On Your Hair | Philip Kingsley

 Hair thinning is caused by a genetic condition, inherited from either parent, in which your hair follicles are sensitive to androgens (male hormones).
 All women naturally have androgens in their bodies, but only some have hair follicles that react to them.
 If you have this sensitivity, once it is triggered, your hair follicles will gradually miniaturise and grow back thinner over the years.
 This reduces the volume and length of your hair, eventually making your scalp more visible.

-Follicle sensitivity is not simply ‘caught’ or randomly acquired.
-It’s genetically inherited and has been there since birth.
-If you have little or no hair follicle sensitivity, your hair may not be very affected by extra androgens.
-But normal or even sub-normal amounts of circulating androgens can cause hair loss if your follicles are very sensitive to them.
+If you have PCOS, your body may produce excess levels of androgens (male hormones).
+If you have little or no hair follicle sensitivity to androgens, your hair may not be affected by PCOS.
+By contrast, normal (or even sub-normal) levels of androgens can cause hair loss if your follicles are very sensitive to it.

 Hair thinning from PCOS is treated with anti-androgens, which can be taken orally and/or applied topically to your scalp.
 It is usually most effective to use both types of treatment together.